coder/code-server/README.md

 ### Static Releases

 We publish self contained `.tar.gz` archives for every release on [github](https://github.com/cdr/code-server/releases).
-They bundle the node binary and compiled native modules.
+They bundle the node binary and node_modules.

 1. Download the latest release archive for your system from [github](https://github.com/cdr/code-server/releases).
 2. Unpack the release.